 Our Summer Research Experience Training Positions are funded by the National Library of Medicine (NLM) and the National Science Foundation Research Education for Undergraduates (REU).

 The T15 Training Grant: these positions are for students from diverse backgrounds, and women.
 Their purpose is to supplement initiatives the training program already has in place to increase diversity.
 The short-term trainee may be an undergraduate or graduate student, physician or veterinarian with an interest in a career in biomedical informatics.
 Financial support includes a monthly stipend; these are full-time appointments, thus students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed).
 Available number of positions: 4

-Additional funding is available for high school students, undergraduate, and graduate students.
-Financial support is provided and checks are issued bi-weekly.
-These are full-time appointments; thus, students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed) for the full 10 weeks of the program.
+The NSF REU: these positions are available for undergraduate.
+Financial support is provided.
+Students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed) for the full 10 weeks of the program.
 Available number of positions: 10

-Students are responsible for any housing, moving expenses (if applicable), and health insurance.
-Vanderbilt residence hall housing is available for VSSA students at a reasonable cost.
+Vanderbilt residence hall housing is available for students requiring summer housing.
 All students are required to attend the Summer Seminar Series and to give a short presentation of the research experience at the end of the internship.